cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 \
 2. `mineBlock(difficulty)`\
   The `mineBlock(difficulty)` function will use the proof of work algorithm that I made in Iteration 1.
 It will pass in the transactions which is an array of strings, and difficulty of the blockchain network as a number. then output the nonce and the updated hash of the block.
 As we are using the PoW mining `startMining` function from Iteration 1, however the `startMining` is a procedure and does not return any value.
 Therefore I will have to modify the `startMining` function to return a *Promise* and make it an `async` function.
 A Promise is a TypeScript construct that represents a value that will become available in the future.
 In this case, the value is the mined nonce and hash.
 Wrapping the mining logic in a Promise allows the program to continue running other tasks while the mining is happening asynchronously.
 The structure of the wrapping looks like this:
+  // TODO: Tell that this is an error encounted
 ```ts
 return new Promise<{ nonce: number; hash: string }>((resolve) => {
   // start mining with web workers